-About 30% of TSBC families participate in the Family Contact List and agree to mutual consent contact with other families who share their donor.
-This means the majority of families aren't interested in, or ready for, contact.
-Interest in donor-linked families varies for everyone and often changes over time.
+About 40% of TSBC families participate in the Family Contact List and agree to mutual consent contact with other families who share their donor.
+This means many families aren't interested in, or ready for, contact.
+Interest in same-donor families varies across people, and often changes over time.

-TSBC's experience indicates that the best outcomes result from mutually agreed upon openness.

-Because searching for and/or contacting a donor or other donor-conceived families without their permission has been known to have unintended negative consequences.
+TSBC's experience indicates that best outcomes result from mutually agreed upon openness and contact.
+Searching for and/or contacting a donor and/or other donor-conceived families without their permission has been known to have unintended negative consequences.